beyondest/lessons/IDE/Blender.md

 - `Shift + Left Arrow` : Go to the most left frame
 - `Ctrl + ,` : open Preferences
 - `Ctrl + Shift + I` : Import FBX file
+- `Shift + right click` : Move the center cursor to the mouse position, the objects will summon in this position after that.

 - `Ctrl + Double finger drag` : Zoom in x or Zoom in y, depending on which axis you are dragging
 - `Double finger zoom` : Zoom both x and y
+- `Ctrl + Space` : Fuul screen selected window